Meow/assemblia/README.md

 # Assemblia®

-Dungeon-Crawler where you replace your limbs with guns that you tore off of your enemies.
-Battle System like Dragon Quest where you can target different weapons, limbs and body parts of enemies and shoot them off.
+Formerly a project made in a team for university.
+The task was:

+- To make a game
+- ...that didn't use an existing game enging
+- ...in C++
+- ...with dungeon crawl / rogue-like elements

+I (Luna Fox) decided to write a small engine called miniflow in order to combine this assignment with learning how to program Vulkan.
+I was not very good at it.
+Now I am just re-using the code to experiment with Vulkan 4 years later.
+Don't expect much!

+This game is scriptable via Lua (LuaJIT 2.1).
+Engine is written in C, Game is written in C++.
+It tried to use data-oriented design.
+I uh, misunderstood what it was.

+Look, this project was written years ago when I was young, idealistic, and somewhat mentally unstable.
+I had opinions that I can  best describe as "shitty takes" back then.
+Don't judge the young me too harshly.

 # Building

 The game is currently targeted at 64-bit x86 architecture.
-ARM64 support may be added in the future.
-Due to usage of Vulkan, we do not (currently) support macOS.
+ARM64 is supported.
 This is a Linux-first system, but is extensively tested on both Linux and Windows.
+MacOS support is available too, but not as extensively tested.

-**Supported Platforms:** Linux x86_64 (X11, via `-platform x11`, or by default if Wayland isn't available), Linux x86_64 (Wayland), Windows x86_64
+**Supported Platforms:** Linux x86_64 (X11, via `-platform x11`, or by default if Wayland isn't available), Linux x86_64 (Wayland), Windows x86_64, macOS arm64

 ## Prerequisites